 If "The River of Life" doesn't make you sniffle at least once, you have no heart.
 Boober stands at the hole to Outer Space, begging the Silly Creatures to stop poisoning the caves, asking if the Fraggles or Gorgs have done anything to upset them.
 What Boober doesn't know is that Doc and Sprocket are out at the moment, and he's speaking to an empty, uncaring room - except for us.

-Outside of the series, one line uttered in an interview Gerry Parkes gave after the end: "I miss my Sprocket."
+Outside of the series, one line uttered in an interview that Gerry Parkes gave after the series ended: "I miss my Sprocket."